sankhla2/sankhla2/README.md

 # 💫 About Me:
 Hey!
 I'm Renu, a junior at IIT Jodhpur.
 My interests are Web Development and Software Development.
-I'm currently learning Drupal and cloud computing.
+I'm currently exploring Drupal and cloud computing.

 ## 🌐 Socials: